A Hands-On Education for Hip Hop and Beat Making

 View CourseWe’ll get into what makes a good melody including sing-ability, tessitura, the presence of a “money note,” the hook as melody, background as melody, and more!

-View CourseLearn how protect your music and your brand while also creating a positive revenue stream.
+View CourseLearn how to protect your music and your brand while also creating a positive revenue stream.

-View CourseIn this course we’ll get into various agreements including work for hire, collective work, side artist agreements, producer’s deals and agreements, producer’s fee/advance, and more!
+View CourseIn this course, you’ll get into various agreements including work for hire, collective work, side artist agreements, producer’s deals and agreements, producer’s fee/advance, and more.

 View CourseSet Your Hip Hop School Curriculum